M66B/FairEmail/FAQ.md

 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.
 Some devices have a firewall, which you can access like this:

-*Settings, Data usage, Three-dots overflow menu, Data usage control*
+Android *Settings, Data usage, Three-dots overflow menu, Data usage control*

 The error *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.